vahidAK/PatMat/README.md

                         indexed using tabix.
   --per_read PER_READ, -pr PER_READ
-                        If it is your second try and you have per read info file from the first try there is no need to give vcf file, instead give the path to the per read info file.
+                        If it is your second try and you have per read info file give the path to the per read info file.
                         This will be significantly faster.
   --hapratio HAPRATIO, -hr HAPRATIO
                         0-1 .
 Minimmum ratio of variants a read must have from